 This unit addresses the required competency to interpret and implement traffic management plans to ensure the safety of construction workers, maintenance workers, and the general public.
 This course is appropriate for those working in supervisory roles.
-Pro Training Australia is not a Registered Training Organisation (RTO) but as your consultant, we can help you to meet your training needs.
+As your consultant, we can help you to meet your training needs.

 Implement Traffic Management Plan

 In acknowledgement of the dangerous nature of controlling traffic VicRoads requires all field personnel responsible for setting out, implementing and/or monitoring a Traffic Guidance Scheme, as required by a traffic management plan, to have completed the RIIWHS302D unit.